hoimingkenny/kenny-website/docs/java/java-basic/jvm.md

         2. During a Minor GC (young generation garbage collection), if surviving objects cannot all be accommodated in the old generation, or if the old generation lacks sufficient space for the surviving objects, a Full GC is triggered to reclaim the entire heap.
         3. When the permanent generation (in versions before Java 8) or metaspace (in Java 8 and later) runs out of space.
     - Characteristics: Full GC is the most resource-intensive operation, as it requires stopping all working threads (Stop The World) to traverse the entire heap and reclaim unused objects.
 Therefore, efforts should be made to minimize Full GC triggers.

+### References
+1. Garbage collection in Java, with Animation and discussion of G1 GC, https://www.youtube.com/watch?v=UnaNQgzw4zY